psshri/KodeKloudCKSchallenges/CHALLENGE 1/README.md

 You will find out that the image *nginx:alpine* has the least number of CRITICAL vulnerabilites.
 So we will be using this image in our deployment.

-## Step 2: Enforce the AppArmor profile
+## Step 2: custom-nginx

-Click on *custom-nginx* icon (in CKS challenge lab), you need to complete two small tasks to enforce the AppArmor profile.
+*Click on custom-nginx icon present in the interactive architecture diagram in the challenge lab*

+### Task 1: Move the AppArmor profile '/root/usr.sbin.nginx' to '/etc/apparmor.d/usr.sbin.nginx' on the controlplane node.

 Run the following command to move the AppArmor profile from '/root/usr.sbin.nginx' to '/etc/apparmor.d/usr.sbin.nginx'